The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Conclusion

-Here, we have not investigated the expanded equations of motion and the symmetries of the ADM decomposition.
-In addition, we did not make the conformal redefinition of the field $M \to \psi$ as in \cite{Elbistan:2022plu}.
-Such a definition can also be done in our framework without any problem.
-As it stands, $M$ or $N$ (or collectively the field $n_t$) play the role of Lagrange multipliers as no derivative acts on them.
+As it stands, $M$ or $N$ (or collectively the field $n_t$) plays the role of Lagrange multiplier as no derivative acts on.
+In our Appendix, we provide a conformal redefinition of the field $M \to \psi$ in order to obtain the Poisson equation in the Newtonian limit.
+Other than that, we have not investigated the expanded equations of motion and the symmetries of the ADM decomposition.
 As a future work, we would like to generate equations of motion for the $c^{-3}$ order ADM Lagrangian.
 Our findings can be adopted to $1/c^2$ expansion which contains only even order terms.
 In that case, we can easily obtain $c^{-6}$ order effective ADM Lagrangian.
+In our Appendix \ref{Poisson} we made a brief introduction to the even expansion.

 In this study, we mainly deal with developing a covariant expansion scheme rather than applying it.
-The natural field of application of our findings are strong gravitational systems like neutron stars but it would be also interesting to work out condensed matter applications.
+The natural field of application of our findings are strong gravitational systems like dense rotating neuton stars \cite{HartleThorn} and black hole mergers \cite{Abbott}, but it would be also interesting to work out condensed matter applications.
 In \cite{Cvetic:2012vg}, the authors discussed the Zermelo and Randers form of the black hole and graphene metric which correspond to ADM and KS decompositions, respectively.
 In \cite{Gibbons:2008zi}, the authors considered the relation between the Zermelo and Randers metrics within the Finslerian geometry.
-As the spatial dimension $d$ is kept general here, we may reserve such potential applications for a follow-up study.
+As any spatial dimension $d$ can be adapted in our formalism, we may reserve such potential applications for a follow-up study.